hypnoshock/ds-turf-war/README.md

 ## Problems

 - The first match in window can't be worked out in the DS client because we don't have ability to make contract calls.
 Presently I'm finding this match during deployment and setting it on the building contract.
+- ORBs are required to make matches therefore the intermediary contract is stocked up with ORBs.
+There is no mechanism for the ORBs gained from a match to go back to the contract so it'll run out.
+  - Maybe it's possible for the players to play with a proxy address instead of their address so the orbs go back to contracts that belong to the game